EGI-Federation/documentation/content/en/providers/getting-started/joining/_index.md

 and to ensure the high-quality delivery of service according to the EGI policies.

-Providers are offered with 5 options to become members in the EGI Federation and deliver services for advanced computing within the EGI Infrastructure.
+Providers have different options to become members of the EGI Federation, and deliver services for advanced computing within the EGI Infrastructure.
 The options are documented below, linking to detailed instructions: